Cetacean intelligence: Pod characteristics

 Dolphin group sizes vary quite dramatically.
 River dolphins usually congregate in fairly small groups from 6 to 12 in number or, in some species, singly or in pairs.
 The individuals in these small groups know and recognize one another.
 Other species such as the oceanic pantropical spotted dolphin, common dolphin and spinner dolphin travel in large groups of hundreds of individuals.
 It is unknown whether every member of the group is acquainted with every other.
 However, large packs can act as a single cohesive unit – observations show that if an unexpected disturbance, such as a shark approach, occurs from the flank or from beneath the group, the group moves in near-unison to avoid the threat.
 This means that the dolphins must be aware not only of their near neighbors but also of other individuals nearby – in a similar manner to which humans perform "audience waves".
-This is achieved by sight, and possibly also echolocation.
+This is achieved by sight and possibly echolocation.
 One hypothesis proposed by Jerison (1986) is that members of a pod of dolphins are able to share echolocation results with each other to create a better understanding of their surroundings.

-Resident orcas living in British Columbia, Canada, and Washington, United States, live in extremely stable family groups.
-The basis of this social structure is the matriline, consisting of a mother and her offspring, who travel with her for life.
-Male orcas never leave their mothers' pods, while female offspring may branch off to form their own matriline if they have many offspring of their own.
-Males have a particularly strong bond with their mother, and travel with them their entire lives, which can exceed 50 years.